-Eve Marie Ruhlman has been working with helping people and teaching others since she was a little girl.
-She enjoys making foreign languages fun and finding entertaining ways to learn and remember words and phrases.
-One thing that people always say about Eve Marie Ruhlman is she is always smiling, walks with a bounce to her step and full of positive energy.
+Eve Marie Ruhlman has found joy in helping and teaching others since she was a child.
+She enjoys what she does to make foreign languages fun, such as exploring entertaining ways to learn and remember words and phrases.
+Eve Marie Ruhlman is best known for her infectious smile, the bounce in her step, and her positive energy.

-BACKGROUND Born in West Texas, Eve grew up in the Lone Star State during the school year and in Guadalajara, Mexico during the summer months.
-She found it so interesting the differences between both cultures.
-Some of the happiest memories are at her Grandfather's ranch outside Guadalajara riding horses and chasing nervous sheep or swimming at the family beach condo in Manzanillo, Mexico.
+About Eve Born in West Texas, Eve grew up in the Lone Star State during the school year and in Guadalajara, Mexico during the summer months.
+She found the differences between the two cultures fascinating and interesting.
+Some of the happiest memories are at her Grandfather's ranch outside of Guadalajara riding horses and chasing nervous sheep.
+Swimming was always fun at the family beach condo, in Manzanillo, Mexico.

-When she began High School, she decided to take the easy way out and take Spanish as the foreign language.
+When she began high school, Eve decided to take the easy way out and take Spanish as the foreign language.
 She took the AP Spanish test as a freshman and scored a perfect 5.
-At that point, she pretty much has college credits for the language so would assist the teacher during the class period and help others with the language difficulties.
+At that point, she pretty much had college credits for the language so would assist the teacher during the class period and help others with their language difficulties.

-She graduated from Texas A&M University with a double major in International Studies and Spanish with a minor in Cultural Anthropology.
-During her time in college, she started a conversational Spanish group and would tutor other college students and assist them with their assignments for fun.
-She has always wanted to make learning another language fun, not a nightmare.
-While finishing her undergraduate, she got two internship; One with INKATERRA Sustainable Hotels in Peru (www.inkaterra.com) and BJ Services (www.bjservices.com) in Quito, Ecuador.
-It was her time in South America where she really fell in love with the cultures and diverse backgrounds.
+Eve graduated from Texas A&M University with a double major in International Studies and Spanish with a minor in Cultural Anthropology.
+During her time in college, she started a conversational Spanish group and tutored other college students assisting them with their assignments just for fun.
+She has always wanted to make learning another language enjoyable, not a nightmare.
+While finishing her undergraduate, she received two internships, one with INKATERRA Sustainable Hotels in Peru (www.inkaterra.com) and BJ Services (www.bjservices.com) in Quito, Ecuador.
+It was her time in South America where she fell in love with the cultures and diverse backgrounds.

-After her undergraduate, she took a job teaching English at a Korean University for two years where she learned more structure and strategy with teaching English as a Second Language.
-During her time in Asia, she took a two month internship with Similan Diving Safaris ( www.similan-diving-safaris.com ) in Khaolak, Thailand where she help fellow scuba divers navigate through the Indian Ocean and got a great tan at the same time as well as learn about the Thai culture and language.
+After her undergraduate, Eve took a job teaching English at a Korean University for two years.
+In that setting, she learned more structure and strategy with teaching English as a Second Language.
+During her time in Asia, she took a two month internship with Similan Diving Safaris ( www.similan-diving-safaris.com ) in Khaolak, Thailand, where she helped fellow scuba divers navigate through the Indian Ocean.
+While accomplishing a great tan, she also learned about the Thai culture and language.

-She recently moved to the East Bay area and saw there was a need to help others with their language skills and decided to open FRESA Linguistics to help business owners expand their business opportunity in the Hispanic market, translate documents and website for businesses, as well as help individuals who are ready to learn another language on a one-to-one level.
+Ms. Ruhlman has taught several languages and hospitality courses at several colleges starting at Kookmin University in Seoul, South Korea.
+She also brought her expertise to the Conrad Hilton College of Hotel and Restaurant Management at the University of Houston, in Texas.
+Eve recently moved to the East Bay area and got an incredible opportunity to teach at California State University as part of the Adjunct Faculty at the Hospitality, Recreation and Tourism department.
+At the same time, she saw that there was a need to help others with their language skills.
+She decided to open FRESA Linguistics to better assist business owners in expanding their business opportunities in the Hispanic market.
+Eve translates documents and websites for businesses, while also helping individuals who are ready to learn another language on a one-to-one level.